 “I recently returned from Disneyland Paris where my wife and I spent 6 days on property.
 We used it as our base and traveled out from there.
 We had an excellent time.
 In case you are not aware, the Sante Fe and Cheyenne hotels have no air conditioning.
 The New York has circulating air, but it does not cool the room.
 The other three have A/C in the rooms only.
 The lobbies and hallways are not air conditioned in any of the hotels, except maybe the Disneyland Hotel.
 We found this out when we checked in at the Santa Fe on a 90 degree day.
 There are not any screens on the windows either and they do have bugs.
 We quickly upgraded to the Newport Bay Club.

 The best way to get to Disney from the airport is the shuttle bus which is advertised on the Disneyland Paris website.
 It… drops you right at your hotel.
 The train is cheaper, but much more inconvenient and less direct.”

-- Click here to read an extensive trip report, with photos, written by my husband and me about our April 2003 trip to Paris and Disneyland Paris.
+- Click here to read an extensive trip report, with photos, written by Mary and her husband about their April 2003 trip to Paris and Disneyland Paris.